-- Coordinate the recruitment of new members in different communities, particularly among students, LGBTQ communities, Women, Asian American and Pacific Islanders, African Americans, Native Americans, Latino/a Americans, and Muslim Americans, Unions, low-income families, amongst other diverse populations not well-represented by our membership body, as well as the different neighborhoods of San Francisco.
+- Coordinate the recruitment of new members in different communities, particularly among students, LGBTQ communities, Women, Asian American and Pacific Islanders, African Americans, Native Americans, Latino/a Americans, and Muslim Americans, Unions, low-income families, amongst other diverse populations not well-represented by our membership body, as well as the different neighborhoods of San Francisco;

-- Coordinate Community Outreach Committee and Working Groups, ensuring representatives of the Club regularly show up to support the work of allied organizations in above-mentioned communities
+- Coordinate Community Outreach Committee and Working Groups, ensuring representatives of the Club regularly show up to support the work of allied organizations in above-mentioned communities;

 Events & Fundraising Coordinator

-- Organize both internal events for members and at least 4 external (public) events annually for the club
+- Organize both internal events for members and at least 4 external (public) events annually for the club;

-- Manage volunteers at events
+- Manage volunteers at events;

-- Book venues and equipment
+- Book venues and equipment;

-- Organize fundraisers in coordination with Treasurer
+- Organize fundraisers in coordination with the Treasurer.